villekalliomaki/dia/README.md

 ### Create `config.toml`

 This is the main application configuration, and the only one used in production.
-Adjust fields accordindly
+Adjust fields accordindly.

 ```toml
 bind_to = "127.0.0.1:8080"